 For those who really are trying to reduce their carbon footprint, this no-plastic bar is designed to fit snug in your hand.
 No slip and slide, here.
 Filled with biodegradable bamboo powder (it’s as satisfying to use as it sounds...), it gets rid of dullness, dryness and the like.
 Lots of oils to restore moisture, too.

 Instantly transportive, this will help while holidays remain off the cards, whether you’d planned to go to Rio or not.
 Side note: if you haven’t tried this brand’s Bum Bum cream, then you haven’t lived.
 Additional side note: definitely consider Rio.

 A trusted shower companion, it feels as though only the ripest, richest mangos have been squeezed and pulverised into this one.
 It’s the only possible explanation as to why skin can feel so nourished and appear so radiant.

 Lots of good fun ingredients in this one, from Kakadu plum and pomegranate to coffee.
 Contrary to its name, it’s just as invigorating and efficient on a weekday - even Monday.
 And as it doesn’t foam, it doesn't dry skin out either.

 If you’re the kind of person who’d prefer to languish in the bath, in a mountain of bubbles until your fingers and feet are wizened, you will enjoy the luxury of this thick and foamy cleanser.
 So rich and soft, it almost feels too good.

 Ouai puts a lot of effort into its scents.
-Almost as important as the formula itself, we defy you not to be intoxicated by this uber sophisticated citrus scent.
+Almost as important as the formula itself, we defy you not to be intoxicated by its uber sophisticated citrus smell.
 With probiotics, jojoba seeds and rosehip oil, you’ll notice the difference on your skin too.